Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 • Sauerkraut

-What Benefits Does a Raw Food Diet Provide to Children with Autism?
+What Benefits Does a Raw Food Diet Provide to Autistic Children?

-Even after birth, doctors recommend keeping the child on a 75% Raw diet.
-As a child, it is important to increase the child’s nutrient intake and the enzymes found in raw foods help to increase digestion to increase vitamin absorption in the body.
+After an autism diagnosis, parents will start to look for ways to support their child’s development, and diet plays an important part in this journey.
+Even after birth, doctors recommend keeping the child on a diet with a significant portion of raw foods, aiming for around 75% raw intake.
+As a parent, it is important to increase your child’s nutrient intake, and the enzymes found in raw foods can help to increase digestion to enhance vitamin absorption in the body.

 Vitamins such as Vitamin E and B3 are found in most greens and increase blood circulation to the brain.
-The Raw Diet also reduces the intake of refined sugars and flours which can aggravate symptoms of autism in most children.
+The Raw Diet also reduces the intake of refined sugars and flour, which can aggravate symptoms of autism in most children.
+By minimizing these stimulants and irritants, parents may start to notice improvements in their child’s focus and behavior.
+Raw food diets are also typically very high in fiber, further promoting healthy digestion, which is essential for overall well-being, nutrient absorption, and reduced risk of gastrointestinal issues, which are common in autistic children.
+Raw food diets are also naturally low in sodium, which can help maintain healthy blood pressure levels and reduce the risk of hypertension.

 What Risks are Involved in Changing to the Raw Diet?

-Switching to a Raw diet, even a 75% Raw diet, takes time and effort but studies have shown that it is well worth it in the fight against autism.
-Please speak to your doctor to determine if a raw food diet is right for you and your child with autism.
+Switching to a raw diet, even a 75% raw diet, takes time and effort, but studies have shown that it is well worth it in the fight against autism.
+Please speak to your doctor to determine if a Raw Food Diet is right for you and your autistic child.

 Other Sources on Raw Food Diet: